 - 3-4 Thai chilis adjust to your taste or omit completely for a milder dish – please note using 3 or 4 of these does make this dish spicy!

 - sesame oil a few drops splashed on at the end

 - green onions sliced, for garnish

-- Make a paste with 2 tbsp of miso and 1 tbsp of sake.
+- Make a paste with 2 tbsp of miso and 1 tbsp of sake (or Shaoxing Rice Wine).
 Stir well and set aside for later use.

-- Heat up olive oil in a skillet on medium high.
+- Heat up vegetable oil in a skillet on medium.
 When the oil is hot, add the minced garlic and chilis.
 Stir frequently for around 1 min.

 - Garnish with green onions and enjoy!